You want smart political talk without the meltdowns?

 Was it an overblown distraction or a sinister conspiracy?

-Benghazi is a rosetta stone for everything that's been going on for the last twenty years.
+Benghazi is a Rosetta Stone for everything that's been going on for the last 20 years.

-I'm Leon Navok from Prologue Projects and Pushkin Industries.
+I'm Leon Nayfak from Prologue Projects and Pushkin Industries.

-This is Fiasco Benghazi.
+This is Fiasco, Benghazi.

 What difference at this point does it make?

-Yeah, that's right.
+Yes, that's right.

 All right, we continue now with medical doctor, also Congressman Dr. Greg Murphy of North Carolina's 3rd District.

-Obviously, you've not examined the former president.
+Based on what you can read, obviously you've not examined the former president.

-Uh what would you say, you know, the prognosis is for him?
+What would you say, you know, the prognosis is for him?

 You know, it just depends on a lot of different factors, how well he responds to hormone therapy.

-But that's the that's not the norm.
+But that's not the norm.

-Um I've also seen patients who present with this pass away in six, eight weeks, three months.
+I've also seen patients who present with this pass away in six, eight weeks, three months.

-The norm though is you do hormonal treatment and they'll respond to that for a year and a half, sometimes two years, maybe even longer.
+The norm, though, is you do hormonal treatment, and they'll respond to that for a year and a half, sometimes two years, maybe even longer.

 If this one fails, we try this next one.

-Um there's some new treatments now with uh radionuclear things that go in and they tag this PSA and they just go straight to the cancer cell and kill it directly.
+So he very well, again, depending upon how he responds to the hormone treatment or how long this has been going on, there's some new treatments now with radionuclear things that go in and they tag this PSA and they just go straight to the cancer cell and kill it directly.

-You know, he literally called the cover up of Joe's cognitive decline, which was transparent to me and uh and anybody with eyes to see, even before the twenty twenty election, it was not the same Joe Biden, and I if had they loved him enough, they would never have allowed this to continue.
+You know, he literally called the cover-up of Joe's cognitive decline, which was transparent to me and anybody with eyes to see, even before the 2020 election, it was not the same Joe Biden.

 Well, I think this will go down as the greatest lie ever told to the American people.

-If this was the emperor's new clothes, if there ever was a great example.
+This was the emperor's new clothes, if there ever was a great example.

-I got attacked many times when I brought it up, and I take care of a lot of older patients.
+I got attacked many times when I brought it up.

-I still see patients, uh, Sean.
+I still see patients, Sean.

 And so I've seen them decline.